nolanyee/data-science-portfolio/mosaic-generator/README.md

 ### Rendering

 For the diffuse map, the color of each tile is determined as the average of the color of the original image covered by each tile.
-The space between tiles is colored with a user specified grout color.
+The space between tiles is colored with a user-specified grout color.
 The normal map and depth map are generated by randomly moving and tilting tiles along the z axis.
 The specular color map is a binary map of the tiles, since tiles are generally more reflective than grout.
 This can be colorized or adjusted with any image processing software.

 <img src="images/tileColor.png" width="250"><img src="images/tileDepth.png" width="250"><img src="images/tileNormal.png" width="250"><img src="images/tileSpecular.png" width="250">